How to use new iPhone alarms in iOS 14 - 9to5Mac

 Here’s how the new UI looks and works with some more details and tips:

-After you tap to add a new alarm or edit an existing one, make sure to start with the on-screen number keypad at the bottom.
+After you tap to add a new alarm or edit an existing one, the fastest option is usually to start with the on-screen number keypad at the bottom.

 Don’t forget to check the AM/PM toggle.
 Unfortunately, it defaults to whatever the current time is.
 So if you’re adding or editing alarms 12 PM or later, make sure to switch it to AM for morning alarms.